ChloeMorgana/Dissertation-Project/Docs/timelog.md

 ## Week 11

 * 05/12/2022 [3 hours] Figuring out how to get the labels for entity tag binary classification
 * 07/12/2022 [7 hours] Looking at dissertation template and establishing entity tag labels
+* 08/12/2022 [5 hours] Debugging entity labelling code and solving the 512 token issue